JimFowler/books/Books20/Tools/doc/operation.rst

 ----

 **New File <Ctrl-N>**: Create a new bookfile and display a blank entry ready for editing.
-If a file has previously opened and records saved to it or if the current entry has been modified a dialog box will pop up asking if you wish to save the entry and the existing file before opening the new file
+If a file has been previously opened and records saved to it or if the current entry has been modified, a dialog box will pop up asking if you wish to save the entry and the existing file before opening the new file